Epistemic Integrity in Large Language Models: Introduction

 \mdfdefinestyle{MyFrame}{ linecolor=black, }

 Several studies have explored the calibration of internal confidence in LLMs.
 For instance, \citet{zhang2024r} examine confidence calibration, proposing techniques to reduce hallucinations and enhance the model's ability to answer known questions while avoiding unknown ones.
 However, they overlook the role of \textit{linguistic assertiveness} and how external certainty can still lead to epistemic miscalibration even if internal confidence is addressed.
 Similarly, \citet{ren2023investigating} focus on factual knowledge and LLM behavior before and after retrieval-augmented generation (RAG).
 While they investigate internal confidence, they fail to frame miscalibration as an end-to-end issue involving both internal certainty and linguistic assertiveness, therefore ignoring the interplay between model predictions and how confidence is expressed linguistically.
+Since this study was first conducted, emerging work has sharpened the theoretical distinction between internal confidence and linguistic assertiveness, emphasizing the potential for "epistemic mismatch"—where LLMs express unwarranted certainty in their generated outputs despite low internal confidence.
+Recent empirical studies have shown that models tend to default to confident, assertive language even when their token-level certainty or reasoning reliability is low (\cite{leng2025tamingoverconfidencellmsreward}; \cite{zhou2025calibratingllmconfidencesemantic}; \cite{wen2024from}).
+This growing literature underscores the need for methods that can measure and calibrate linguistic certainty directly, particularly in high-stakes domains.

-More recent studies have attempted to bridge the gap between internal confidence and linguistic assertiveness but still face considerable limitations.
+Studies have attempted to bridge the gap between internal confidence and linguistic assertiveness but still face considerable limitations.
 Although \citet{mielke2022reducing} explore epistemic calibration, their study uses a limited scoring scale to measure both assertiveness and confidence, which restricts the continuous assessment of LLM output.
 Their approach also relies on a narrow range of datasets, thereby limiting its applicability across domains. \citet{zhou2024relying} address miscalibration using epistemic markers, but their method lacks real domain grounding and fails to consider the complexity of natural language.

+Framing these developments within the broader context of trust and epistemic communication, concurrent work by \citet{yona2024can} provides strong empirical evidence that large language models often express undue linguistic confidence—answering decisively even when internally uncertain.
+This misalignment, which they formalize as faithful response uncertainty, reveals that prompting alone is insufficient to ensure models communicate their uncertainty reliably.
+The resulting ``epistemic mismatch'' not only hinders trustworthiness but also exacerbates overreliance in knowledge-seeking tasks.
+Our work contributes to this conversation by offering a model-driven approach to quantifying assertiveness, enabling more precise detection of cases where linguistic style diverges from underlying confidence.